tomcotter7/notes/genai.md

 [Inference Optimization](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/)
 Most interesting thing from here was *Inference Quantization*.
 The essentially means setting the weights to use int 8-bit precision and keeping activation at fp32 or bf16.
 This cuts down on the memory required to store the model, as we are using 50% of the memory per parameter.

+## Training Models

+### Data Collection

+[Here](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1) is a good resource on a how a high quality training dataset for LLMs can be created.

 ## HCI / UX

 *Good tools make it clear how they should be used*.
 LLM's should not be chatbot interfaces with complex prompts, sliders for different settings should be used, i.e. competency with a topic, how verbose a response.
 Find an in depth article [here](https://wattenberger.com/thoughts/boo-chatbots).